sathomas/jsDataV.is/src/text/ch3/04-composite-charts.md

-## Composite Charts
+## Drawing Composite Charts

 So far in this chapter we've seen how sparklines can provide a lot of visual information in a very small space.
 That characteristic makes them perfect for integrating charts in a complete web page that includes text, tables, and other elements.
 We haven't yet exhausted the capabilities of sparklines, however.
 We can increase the information density of our visualizations still further by creating composite charts—in effect, drawing multiple charts in the same space.

 To see an example of this technique, we can build on the previous example.
 In that example we used a sparkline to show the closing price of a stock over an entire year.
 Price is indeed the most relevant data about a stock, but there's another quantity that many investors like to see: the stock's trading volume.
 And just as with price, it can be important to understand the trend for trading volume at a glance.
 That makes the value an excellent candidate for a chart.

-Just as in this chapter's first example, we need to include the sparklines and jQuery libraries in our web.
+Just as in this chapter's first example, we need to include the sparklines and jQuery libraries in our web page.
 Because we're visualizing the same data as in the previous example, we'll also want to set up the data array and the <span class="smcp">HTML</span> markup exactly as in that example.

 ### Step 1: Draw the Trading Volume Chart